alig146/alig146.github.io/_pages/about.md

 My name is Ali.
 I’m a Physics PhD student at the University of Washington, currently based at CERN in Geneva.

-My research focuses on searching for Higgs boson decays to tau leptons at the LHC.
-I’m also passionate about applying state of the art machine learning algorithms to solve problems in high energy physics.
+My current research focuses on searching for Higgs boson decays to tau leptons at the LHC.
+I’m also working on applying state of the art machine learning algorithms to solve problems in high energy physics.

 Outside of work, I enjoy hiking, cycling, playing soccer, and racket sports.
 I also write a weekly blog where I share thoughts on various topics and highlight interesting things I’ve recently read.